-&lt;sup>104 27% premium to Smurfit-Stone's closing stock price on January 21, 2011.
+^{104 27%} premium to Smurfit-Stone's closing stock price on January 21, 2011.

-25% premium over the closing price of Massey common stock on January 26, 2011 (the last trading day before the board of directors of Massey resolved to enter into the merger agreement), 28% premium over the average closing price of Massey common stock for the 30 trading days ending January 26, 2011 and 95% premium over the unaffected closing price of Massey common stock on October 18, 2010 (the day the Wall Street Journal first reported Massey was reviewing strategic alternatives), based on the closing price of Alpha common stock on January 26, 2011.
+^{105 25%} premium over the closing price of Massey common stock on January 26, 2011 (the last trading day before the board of directors of Massey resolved to enter into the merger agreement), 28% premium over the average closing price of Massey common stock for the 30 trading days ending January 26, 2011 and 95% premium over the unaffected closing price of Massey common stock on October 18, 2010 (the day the Wall Street Journal first reported Massey was reviewing strategic alternatives), based on the closing price of Alpha common stock on January 26, 2011.

-Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$8.4 billion (Stock only) AMB Property Corporation ProLogis ProLogis January 31, 2011 No 60% - ProLogis 40% - AMB Yes 11 members 6 - ProLogis (55%) 5 - AMB (45%) Irving F. "Bud" Lyons, III, an existing ProLogis Board member, will serve as lead independent director.
-Hamid R. Moghadam, CEO of AMB, and Walter C. Rakowich, CEO of ProLogis, will serve as co-CEOs of the combined company.
-Mr. Moghadam will be chairman of the board of the combined company and will be primarily responsible for shaping the company's vision, strategy and private capital franchise.
+Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters serve as lead independent director. of the board of the combined company and will be primarily responsible for shaping the company's vision, strategy and private capital franchise.
 Mr. Rakowich will be primarily responsible for operations, integration of the two platforms and optimizing the merger synergies.
-Until December 31, 2012, Mr. Rakowich will also serve as chairman of the board's executive committee.
-Walter C. Rakowich will retire on December 31, 2012, at which time Hamid R. Moghadam will become sole CEO of the combined company.
-San Francisco, CA (corporate headquarters) (AMB) Denver, CO (operations headquarters) (ProLogis)
+Until December 31, 2012, Mr. Rakowich will also serve as chairman of the board's executive committee. company. \$7.4 billion (Common stock and cash) Ensco plc Pride International, Inc. Ensco plc February 7, 2011 Yes 106 62% - Ensco 38% - Pride No 10 members 8 -Ensco (80%) 2 - Pride (20%) No change None UK (Ensco)